- Height: 14-17 inches

 Miniature Husky Basics

-These dogs have the appearance and temperament of the Siberian Husky but they are much smaller and more manageable.
+These dogs have the appearance and temperament of the Siberian Husky but they are much smaller and more manageable than their super-sized brethren.

 The first Miniature Husky was bred by Bree Normandin during the 1990s.
-Normandin’s goal was to achieve a smaller version of the Siberian Husky so she selectively bred standard huskies that were exceptionally small.
+Normandin’s goal was to achieve a smaller version of the Siberian Husky, so she selectively bred standard huskies that were exceptionally small.
 This is the same breeding practice used to breed Miniature Huskies today.
+These pups don’t just pop up naturally.
+They need to be carefully bred by specialists.

-Because Mini Huskies are an active and energetic breed, you might want to consider feeding a dog food formulated for active dogs.
-A small-breed dog food formula, however, is not recommended because the Miniature Husky is really just a smaller version of the larger Siberian Husky – thus, its energy requirements are similar to the Siberian Husky rather than a traditional small-breed dog.
+Because Mini Huskies are an active and energetic breed, you might want to consider feeding them a dog food formulated for active dogs.
+However, a small-breed dog food formula is not recommended because the Miniature Husky is really just a smaller version of the larger Siberian Husky.
+As a result, its energy requirements are closer to those of the Siberian Husky than a traditional small-breed dog.
+In other words, these a little pups with big doggo needs.
+In addition to their size and activity level, their age (puppy, adult, senior) should be also be factored in the choice of their food.
+These dogs develop different dietary needs throughout their lifespan.

 The Miniature Husky is an intelligent breed that responds well to training.